Copenhagen · Operators

 Entry routes for Copenhagen operators.

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American clinical buyer, procurement officer, or distribution partner, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the American clinical buyer, procurement officer, or distribution partner, then launches it into market.
 Common first engagement when one US category is in flight.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement.
+Ads, website, search, sales pages, follow-up, and sales material.
 Standard shape for Copenhagen operators committed to US scale and preparing for or supporting a US commercial hire.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Copenhagen operators running several US product lines, multiple US subsidiaries, or post-acquisition integration of a US brand.

 See the Partnership →